 Tickets and passes (Ath.ena tickets) for public transport are sold at ticket booths and machines in all Athens Metro and tram stations.
 There are three types of Ath.ena tickets: a paper ticket, an anonymous card that you can top up, and a personalised card.
 These tickets can be used on all forms of public transport.

-Athens' taxis are good value but you have to make sure the meter is on as soon as you board.
-Taxis are yellow and can be hailed down on the street or otherwise picked up at taxi stands.
-There are also mobile applications and dispatchers you can use to order a taxi.
+Athens' taxis are good value but be sure the meter is on as soon as you board.
+Taxis are yellow and can be hailed on the street or otherwise picked up at taxi stands located throughout the city.
+There are also mobile applications and dispatchers you can call to order a taxi.
 When hailing a taxi on the street, you might find yourself sharing a ride with another passenger.
-In this case each passenger pays the fare on the meter minus any diversions for drop offs.
+In this case, each passenger pays the fare on the meter minus any diversions for drop offs.
 There is an initial base rate fare of 3,44 euros for every journey.

 There are numerous car rental agencies in Athens as well as around the city.
 EU citizens can use their European driving licence.
 Other nationals should have a valid international driver’s license.
 There are many parking lots throughout Athens, where you can safely leave your car.
 Street parking can be a challenge, but if you find a spot where non-residents are permitted to park, you need to purchase a ticket (for 1-3 hour time slots, available at most kiosks) or download the myAthensPass from the Apple or Android app stores.